Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 - Libxkbcommon
   - The version of Libxkbcommon has been upgraded to 1.5.1.
 - TTS Framework
-  - Supports root daemon as TTS client
+  - Supports root daemon as TTS client.
   - Supports on-demand reconnection of clients when TTS service abnormally terminated.
 This is useful for low-end devices when its cpu consumption is very high.
 - STT Framework
   - Support USB plug-in microphone for TV binary.